-We received many outstanding essays for the Winter 2016 Writing Competition.
+We received many outstanding essays for the Fall 2016 Writing Competition.
 Though not every participant can win the contest, we'd like to share some excerpts that caught our eye.

 Want a motivator to take your students' writing to a higher level?
 Here's an opportunity for them to write for a real audience, and the chance to get published by an award-winning magazine.